Sebagabones/CITS3007Project/Phase1/Report/report1.md

 ## 3.1 Editors

-There will be two main editors in use for this project, Visual Studio Code (VS Code), and Emacs.
+There will be three main editors in use for this project, Visual Studio Code (VS Code), Emacs and VIM.

 The majority of the group plan to use VS Code for this project, as it is what they are used to and are comfortable using, and it has a wide plugin ecosystem.
 However, one group member uses Emacs, mostly because they are used to it, and enjoys the extensibility of it.
+The code will need to be tested often in the [CITS3007 standard development environment](https://cits3007.arranstewart.io/faq/#cits3007-sde) (often on a VM) – so a lightweight text-editor like VIM will also be utilised.

 The group discussed this whether using different editors would cause any issues, however the Emacs user was confident that they would be able to replicate any necessary features in Emacs, and if not will (begrudgingly) switch over to using VS Code for the remainder of the project.